 If I had to guess I think all this cleaning will wear the finish on the Downing Table!
 So I use just general soap – nothing harsh – I don’t even use the Lysol wipes on the table.
 The softer soaps are gentler on the finish.

 The Deciding Factor: Will It Last?

 We’ve over the 1 year anniversary mark with the table!
-We have one dull spot and a few minor scratches that don’t go all the way through the paint (like a fork was dragged across the table?).
+We have one dull spot and a few minor scratches that don’t go all the way through the paint.

 You could say it is in great condition.
 This has lasted much better than some other tables we’ve had in the past!